Train your Brain for Optimal Health & Performance

 Feel free to peruse this website to learn more about Neurofeedback and how San Diego Center for Neurofeedback can help you and your family.
 See the Resources page for links to other sites that offer more research as well.

-What is an MFTI or PCCI?
+What is an AMFT or APCC?
 What are the benefits of interns?

-SDCNF technicians are Master's Level clinicians who are MFT associates and PCC Interns.
-They are pre-licensed marriage and family therapists (MFTI) and pre-licensed professional clinical counselor interns (PCCI).
-MFTI's and PCCI's work under the direct supervision of a Licensed Clinical Psychologist and receive weekly supervision.
+SDCNF technicians are Master's Level clinicians who are Marriage & Family Therapy Associates and Professional Clinical Counselor Associates.
+They are pre-licensed therapists (AMFT) and counselors (APCC) working under the direct supervision of a Licensed Clinical Psychologist and receive weekly supervision.
 They have already received a Master's degree with many hours of clinical training and experience and are trained to provide neurofeedback services.
-MFTI's and PCCI's are approved by the Board of Behavioral Sciences.
-You benefit from an MFTI or PCCI with more affordable services and receive feedback from several clinically trained providers at once.
+AMFT's and APCC's are approved by the Board of Behavioral Sciences.
+You benefit from an AMFT or APCC with more affordable services and receive feedback from several clinically trained providers at once.

 How do I report my symptoms?